18F/methods/_methods/heuristic-analysis.md

  <li>Users often choose system functions by mistake and will need a clearly marked “emergency exit” to leave the unwanted state without having to go through an extended dialogue.</li></ul>
 - Ask each person to evaluate the website against their list and write down possible problems.
 - After individual evaluations, gather people to discuss what they found and prioritize potential problems.
+governmentConsiderations:
+  No PRA Implications, as heuristic evaluations usually include a small number of evaluators.
+If conducted with nine or fewer members of the public, the PRA does not apply, 5 CFR 1320.5(c)4.
+If participants are employees, the PRA does not apply.
+See the methods for Recruiting and Privacy for more tips on taking input from the public.
 ---